ruietdias/ruietdias/README.md

 ### Hi there 👋 I'm Rui

-I'm an experienced frontend developer always ready to learn more and embrace new challenges.
+I'm a frontend developer always ready to learn more and embrace new challenges.

 I immersed myself in the world of Microsoft Dynamics 365 and now I'm a Microsoft Power Platform developer and solutions architect.